-Good old turpentine is a traditional solvent that has been used to thin oil paints and clean brushes for generation.
+Good old turpentine is a traditional solvent that has been used to thin oil paints and clean brushes for generations.
 It also helps dry paints faster.
 It does this because of the resinous nature of turpentine.
-Also, the physical aspects of thinning the oil paint cause it to spread out into thinner layers aiding in drying.
+Also, the physical aspects of thinning the oil paint cause it to spread out into thinner layers, which aids in drying.
 This is the lean part of the “fat over lean” principle so often mentioned in oil painting tutorials.

 Damar Resin Medium

 Damar is a hard pale yellow tree resin that is soluble in turpentine but not mineral spirit.
-When added to turpentine in the ratio of 100 grams resin to 200 ml turpentine.
+This is when it's added to turpentine in the ratio of 100 grams resin to 200 ml turpentine.
 When used sparingly, a resin oil paint is created that dries to a harder film and increases gloss.
 Typically no more than 20% of total resin paint should consist of damar medium.

 Heavy Metal Siccatives

 Metallic siccatives are heavy metal salt compounds dissolved in petrol distillate solvent base.
 These are mostly supplied as cobalt and/or manganese naphthenates, but other metals like strontium can be used.
 Strontium siccatives are usually clear and useful for light colored oil paints.

 Heavy metal siccatives work as metal catalyst that speed up the oxidation of the drying oil, hence causing the paint film to form faster.

 Paraloid B67 is an acrylic resin that is soluble in mineral spirits and VM&P naphth when at least 10% aromatic solvent such as xylene or toluene is added.
 It is fully compatible with drying oils and adds harder and glossier paint films.
 Usually, 25% of total medium volume is more than adequate.